 4. Zazen meditation

-Zazen meditation is closely linked to Buddhism and it seeks to create an experience of emptiness.
-To put it into practice, all you have to do is count your inhalations and expirations.
-It is important that, if at any time you get lost, you start again from scratch until you reach up to 10.
+Zazen or Zen meditation is closely linked to Buddhism and seeks to experience a void.
+To put it into practice you must count each inhalation and exhalation.
+If you lose track, you must start again from zero and reach 10.

 5. Mantra meditation

-This type of meditation focuses on a series of sacred songs that lead us to meditation and manage to deepen in our consciousness.
-These are the key to focus and concentrate.
-The vibration caused by the sounds in the mind and body are very powerful and have effects on our body.
+This type of meditation is focused on a series of sacred chants that lead us to medicate and manage to deepen our awareness.
+The vibration that provokes the sounds in your mind and body is very powerful and exerts effects on the body.